TREYCSE/DJANGO_API/README.md

     Run the migrations: python manage.py migrate
     Run the application: python manage.py runserver

-All of that should have worked!
-If anything didn't work, let an instructor know so you can debug the issue with them.

 Now we need to get the Django Rest Framework installed and set up.
 Before we get started, install the djangorestframework dependency:

     pipenv install djangorestframework